lextm/jekyll-theme-chirpy/_posts/2015-10-9-jexus-manager-renamed-and-local-iis-express-custom-configuration-support.md

 Thus, it is time to get rid of the IIS Express limitation, and embrace all the best web servers for ASP.NET!

-## Local IIS Express Custom Configuration
+## IIS Express Custom Configuration

 If you happen to use Visual Studio 2015 (I hope you did), you will find [the latest build](https://devblogs.microsoft.com/dotnet/new-asp-net-features-and-fixes-in-visual-studio-2015-rc/) quite useful.